simbo1905/ZkToDo2/readme.txt

 Note

 	"hibernate.hbm2ddl.auto=update" in file src/main/webapp/WEB-INF/classes/zktodo2.properties
-	may or may not create the required database table.
-Also note that setting it to 'validate' is not something that Heroku db likes. of course that setting is a bit lazy you can have hibernate generate the sql ddl script and use the local/heroku tools to manage your schema for a real app.
+	may or may not create the required database table. lso note that setting it to 'validate' is not something that Heroku db likes.
+O f course that setting is a bit lazy you can have hibernate generate the sql ddl script and use the local/heroku tools to manage your schema for a real app.